tomhsiao1260/evolutor-learn/readme.md

 - setZoom: Update the zoom value.
 - rectIntersection: Calculate the visible area in the view.
 - dataToZoomedRGB: Generate the color image to render in the view area after color mapping.
-- drawAll: Render the image on the PyQt5 application via QImage.
+- drawAll: Core rendering logic.
+Render the image on the PyQt5 application via QImage.
 - ixyToWxy: Convert absolute coordinates to window display coordinates.

 ### process_cl_args